PrimalNinja/cyborgzoscii/docs/ZWT.md

 ### Why This Works

-- RP can update `sharedclaims.nonce` (it is in the shared envelope)
+- **RP pong:** the RP updates `sharedclaims.nonce` only (it is in the shared envelope); `issuerdata` is unchanged, so this is *not* a re-issue -- the same sealed private nonce stays in place.
-- Issuer validates the new nonce is fresh (not used before)
+- **Issuer validation:** the issuer reads the private nonce from the (unchanged) `issuerdata` and checks the RP's shared nonce against it -- fresh (unused) in fresh mode, or exactly R + step in incremental mode.
-- Issuer updates `privateclaims.nonce` to match
+- **Issuer ping:** when the issuer sends the next challenge it issues a **new token** (new `issuerdata`) carrying the next private nonce.
+Updating the private nonce is always a full re-issue, never an in-place edit.
-- Challenge ID tracks which request this belongs to
+- Challenge ID tracks which request this belongs to.
-- The binding between sharedsig and issuerdata is preserved
+- The binding between `sharedsignature` and `issuerdata` is preserved across the exchange.
-- Replay attacks are prevented -- used nonces are rejected
+- Replay is prevented -- used nonces are rejected.

 ---